Table of contents

 ASHE is based on a 1% sample of employees, sampled from HMRC PAYE data in January of the same calendar year.
 The January sample is updated with HMRC data supplied to the ONS in April to take account of new entrants to the labour market and those who have changed jobs since January.
 While the sample is employees, ASHE is completed by the employer in relation to the selected employees.
 RTI includes anyone who has a paid employee job during the reference period (that is, it is not based on a sample).

-As ASHE uses a reference period within April each year and RTI is a monthly average of daily estimates, the most comparable published figures are ASHE’s median gross weekly pay of all employee jobs, for employees on adult rates of pay and whose pay was unaffected by absence in the reference period and RTI’s non-seasonally adjusted median weekly pay for April of each year.
-Note that the ASHE definition was revised for 2020 only, to include any furloughed employees whose pay was affected by absence, reflecting the unusual labour market situation and existence of the Coronavirus Job Retention Scheme (CJRS).
+As ASHE uses a reference period within April each year and RTI is a monthly average of daily estimates, the most comparable published figures are ASHE's median gross weekly pay of all employee jobs, for employees on adult rates of pay and whose pay was unaffected by absence in the reference period and RTI's non-seasonally adjusted median weekly pay for April of each year.
+Note that the ASHE definition was revised for 2020 and 2021 only, to include any furloughed employees whose pay was affected by absence, reflecting the unusual labour market situation and existence of the Coronavirus Job Retention Scheme (CJRS).

 Comparison of latest data

-Source: Office for National Statistics – Annual Survey of Hours and Earnings; HM Revenue and Customs – Pay As You Earn Real Time Information
+Source: Office for National Statistics – Annual Survey of Hours and Earnings, HM Revenue and Customs – Pay As You Earn Real Time Information

 Notes:

-Image .csv .xlsASHE versus AWE
+Image .csv .xlsASHE compared with AWE

 A common misconception of the headline ASHE and AWE figures is that they are measures of pay rises.
 However, they are both designed to estimate earnings of all employees in the economy at a single point in time and therefore measure the change in average pay, rather than the average of changes in pay.
 This is the reason why average pay can increase without anyone having had a pay rise.